-Harrow School is an independent boarding school for boys aged 13–18.
+Harrow School is a private boarding school for boys aged 13–18.
 It was founded in 1572 by local landowner and farmer John Lyon under a royal charter from Queen Elizabeth I. Harrow School’s influence and history have made it one of the most well-known and prestigious schools in the world.

-Harrow School is located on a 324-acre estate in North London, only 20 minutes from the centre of the capital by fast train.
-All boys board full-time and belong to one of 12 boarding houses – each with a unique character and its own facilities and gardens.
-Experienced and well-supported house teams provide ongoing pastoral support, with members of staff including house masters and matrons, a pastoral support committee, an on-site GP surgery, psychologist and counsellor and the chaplaincy.
+Harrow School is located on a 300-acre estate in northwest London, only 20 minutes from the centre of the capital by fast train.
+All boys board full-time and belong to one of 12 boarding houses – each with a unique character and their own facilities and gardens.
+Experienced and well-supported house teams provide ongoing pastoral support, with members of staff including house masters and matrons, a pastoral support committee, an on-site GP surgery, psychologists and counsellors, and a chaplaincy.

-Boys at Harrow School routinely progress to the top global universities.
-In 2021, Harrovians (former pupils) started degrees at six of the world’s top ten universities, with 27 boys taking up places at prestigious North American universities including Harvard, Yale and Brown.
+Boys at Harrow go on to study at the top global universities, including Oxford, Cambridge, Harvard, Yale and Brown.
 The school has an extensive list of distinguished alumni, including former prime ministers of the UK and India, members of parliament and various royal families, Nobel Prize winners and prominent figures in the arts and science.